 Next Generation National Security Leaders Fellowship

-In addition to monthly dinners, CNAS Next Generation fellows will have the opportunity to contribute to collaborative writing projects with CNAS experts as well as with their fellow classmates and will be invited to participate in many of the small, invitation-only meetings CNAS hosts throughout the year.
-Additionally the Next Gen fellows will be invited to take part in an exclusive week-long international study tour and several local visits and meetings throughout the year.
+In addition to monthly dinners, CNAS Next Generation fellows will have the opportunity to contribute to collaborative writing projects with CNAS experts and their classmates and will be invited to participate in many of the small, invitation-only meetings CNAS hosts throughout the year.
+Additionally, the Next Gen fellows are invited to a leadership development retreat and an exclusive week-long international study tour as well as several local visits and meetings throughout the year.

-CNAS thanks its partners Lockheed Martin and the American Express Foundation for its generous support of the program.
+CNAS thanks Lockheed Martin and the American Express Foundation for its generous support of the program.